-Status A green check mark indicates that the Sensor Cluster is connected to Console.
-If you see a red "X" instead, make sure that the WANsupervisor service is running and look for errors in the event log (see page 40) Sensor Name Displays the name of the Sensor Cluster and a colored square with the color defined in its configuration.
+Status A green check mark indicates that the Sensor Cluster is connected to the database.
+If you see a red "X" instead, make sure that the WANsupervisor service is running and look for errors in the event log (see page 40) Sensor Name Displays the name of the Sensor Cluster and the associated color.
 Click to open a new tab with data specific to the Sensor Cluster.
 Administrators and operators can right-click to open the Sensor Cluster configuration window Pkts/s (In / Out) Inbound and outbound packets/second throughput Inbound Bits/s Inbound bits/second throughput and the usage percent Outbound Bits/s Outbound bits/second throughput and the usage percent Received Pkts/s Packet/s reported by the associated Sensors IPs (Int./Ext.)
-IP addresses that sent or received traffic.
-The Int(ernal)/Ext(ernal) IPs are the IPs inside/outside the IP Zone.
-The Stats Engine parameter from the associated Sensors' configurations enables or disables the monitoring of external IPs Dropped Packets dropped by the Server Cluster CPU% Percentage of CPUs used by the Sensor Cluster process RAM Amount of memory utilized by the Sensor Cluster process Start Time Time when the Sensor Cluster instance started Server Which server runs the Sensor Cluster.
-Click to open a new tab with data specific to the server.
+Number of IP addresses that sent or received traffic.
+The Int(ernal)/Ext(ernal) IPs are the IPs from inside/outside the IP Zone.
+The Stats Engine parameter from the associated Sensors' configurations enables or disables the monitoring of external IPs Dropped Packets dropped by the Server Cluster CPU% Percentage of CPUs used by the process RAM Amount of memory used by the process Start Time Time when the Sensor Cluster instance started Server Which server runs the Sensor Cluster.
+Click to open a tab with specific data.
 Administrators and operators can right-click to open the Server Configuration window